Ummamali/foodTake/README.md

 # foodTake
-A frontend React application to place orders various items.
+A frontend React application to place orders for various food items.

 # Features
 * Data about the food items is loaded from the backend